likicv/usysml-test-cases/test_cases.md

 ## Notes

 **Note 1**.
-The SysML v2 example shown in [Test Case 02-002](#test-case-02-002-unrestricted-names-basic-form) works in the SysMl v2 Pilot implementation, however the visualisation with `%viz` appears unable to handle unrestricted names:
+The SysML v2 example shown in this Test Case works in the SysMl v2 Pilot implementation, however the JupyterLab visualisation with `%viz` appears unable to handle unrestricted names:

 ```jupyter